apache/flink/docs/dev/connectors/pubsub.md

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-StreamExecutionEnvironment streamExecEnv = StreamExecutionEnvironment.getExecutionEnvironment();
+DataStream<SomeObject> dataStream = (...);

 SerializationSchema<SomeObject> serializationSchema = (...);
 SinkFunction<SomeObject> pubsubSink = PubSubSink.newBuilder(deserializationSchema, "google-project", "topic")
                                                 .build()

-streamExecEnv.addSink(pubsubSink);
+dataStream.addSink(pubsubSink);
 {% endhighlight %}
 </div>
 </div>

 ### Google Credentials

-Google uses [Credentials](https://cloud.google.com/docs/authentication/production) to authenticate and authorize applications so that they can use Google cloud resources such as PubSub.
-Both builders allow several ways to provide these credentials.
+Google uses [Credentials](https://cloud.google.com/docs/authentication/production) to authenticate and authorize applications so that they can use Google Cloud Platform resources (such as PubSub).

-By default the connectors will look for an environment variable: [GOOGLE_APPLICATION_CREDENTIALS](https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually) which should point to a file containing the credentials.
+Both builders allow you to provide these credentials but by default the connectors will look for an environment variable: [GOOGLE_APPLICATION_CREDENTIALS](https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually) which should point to a file containing the credentials.

-It is also possible to provide a Credentials object directly.
-For instance if you read the Credentials yourself from an external system you can use `PubSubSource.newBuilder(...).withCredentials(...)` .
+If you want to provide Credentials manually, for instance if you read the Credentials yourself from an external system, you can use `PubSubSource.newBuilder(...).withCredentials(...)`.

 ### Integration testing

 When running integration tests you might not want to connect to PubSub directly but use a docker container to read and write to.
+(See: [PubSub testing locally](https://cloud.google.com/pubsub/docs/emulator))

 This is possible by using `PubSubSource.newBuilder().withHostAndPort("localhost:1234")`, note in this case the connector will use the `NoCredentialsProvider` from the `google-cloud-pubsub` sdk to make sure it connects properly with the docker container.